OfficeDev/office-js-docs-pr/docs/reference/manifest/supporturl.md

 ---
 title: SupportUrl element in the manifest file
-description: 'The SupportUrl element specifies the URL of a page that provides support information for your add-in.' ms.date: 10/09/2018
+description: The SupportUrl element specifies the URL of a page that provides support information for your add-in. ms.date: 10/09/2018
 localization_priority: Normal
 ---